-The first installment is the Principles of Law, providing the core principles to be fleshed out in the remainder of the series.
+The second is Principles of Law, providing the core principles to be fleshed out in the remainder of the series.

-The second installment, Private Law, provides a detailed exposition of the doctrine of subjective right, natural and acquired rights, and the institutions of private law: property, contract, marriage and the family, inheritance.
+The third, Private Law, provides a detailed exposition of the doctrine of subjective right, natural and acquired rights, and the institutions of private law: property, contract, marriage and the family, inheritance.

-The third installment, on constitutional law entitled The Doctrine of State and the Principles of State Law, is now also available.
-It provides a thorough discussion of basic principles of public and constitutional law.
+The fourth, The Doctrine of State and the Principles of State Law, provides a thorough discussion of basic principles of public and constitutional law.
 Stahl’s treatment is valuable in two respects.
 It provides essential background to understanding the role of monarchy and estates in pre-modern constitutional systems, something which is sorely needed simply to better understand the past.
 And it provides a basic framework for understanding the relationship of law and government that is just as relevant today as it was when Stahl was writing.
 In fact, in many ways it anticipates the important treatment on the subject provided by Friedrich Hayek in Law, Legislation, and Liberty.